weewx/weewx/docs_src/utilities/wee_import.md

 ```

 !!!
 Note
-    The leading MMYYYY is omitted when listing the monthly log files to be processed using the <span class="code">logs_to_process</span> setting.
+    The leading MMYYYY is omitted when listing the monthly log files to be processed using the `logs_to_process` setting.
 Inclusion of the leading MMYYYY will cause the import to fail.

 !!!
 Note
     The MMYYYYlgcsv.csv and MMYYYYvantagelogcsv.csv log files are CSV versions of MMYYYYlg.txt and MMYYYYvantagelog.txt respectively.
 Either the .txt or .csv version of these files should be used but not both.